School holidays

 Unfortunately, public schools don’t have this system.
 However, you might want to consider hiring a nanny or au pair if your work schedule differs significantly from the school holidays in Japan.

-If you are looking for ways to entertain your little ones during the school holidays in Japan, there are numerous holiday camps available throughout the country.
+For longer breaks, there are numerous holiday camps available throughout Japan.
 These provide them with the opportunity to socialize and make new friends while learning some valuable new skills.

 Some of the popular holiday camps include: